 • Preparing for college and scholarship information

 The Non-DoD School Program (NDSP) is an option for command sponsored families stationed outside of the United States where DODEA schools are not available.
 The NDSP allows families to choose a school for their children, when a DODEA school is not available.
-NDSP does not inspect or certify schools; families are given the opportunity to select the school that works best for the needs of their children.
+The NDSP does not inspect or certify schools; families are given the opportunity to select the school that works best for the needs of their children.
 Under the ‘downloads’ section, please click on the link for the education resource guide for families in Chinhae and Busan, “Connected.”
 This resource guide features the current education options for children in lieu of a DoDEA school.
 Below the link to the education resource guide, you will find a link to a map that has the approximate locations to all of the schools that are mentioned in the education resource guide.

-For more information on the NDSP and how it will help your family with your children's education while stationed overseas, please visit their website at www.dodea.edu/NDSP, or please contact the School Liaison Officer at 055.540.5381 or Korea.SLO@fe.navy.mil.
+For more information on the NDSP and how it will support your child’s education needs while stationed overseas, please visit their website at www.dodea.edu/NDSP, or please contact the School Liaison Officer at 055.540.5381 or Korea.SLO@fe.navy.mil.